A+

 What Factors can Influence the Cost of Living in San Juan?

-Taxes: Cities that impose higher taxes, including sales and income taxes, can contribute to an escalated cost of living.
-The added expense of taxes on everyday goods like clothing and food naturally results in higher overall costs.
-Similarly, a higher income tax rate can further elevate the cost of living.
-In San Juan, the general sales tax rate starts at 6.25%, and income tax rates begin at 0%.
+Taxes: Areas with higher taxes, including sales taxes and income taxes, can contribute to a higher cost of living.
+Paying more tax for everyday household expenses like clothing and food will result in higher costs, as will paying a higher rate of income tax.
+The general sales tax rate in San Juan starts at 6.25% and the income tax rates start at 0%.

 Where is the Data From?